The Imperial Presidency

 The Declaration concludes, “And for the support of this Declaration, with a firm reliance on the protection of divine Providence, we mutually pledge to each other our Lives, our Fortunes and our sacred Honor.”

-Fellow Patriots, whether by ballot or bullet box, we must pledge no less to preserve Liberty.
+Fellow Patriots, we must pledge no less to preserve Liberty.

 Pro Deo et Constitutione – Libertas aut Mors